Beat the heat: 08 summer health and skin care tips

 - Apply oil only for an hour and wash it off

 - Condition the hair two times., i.e before and after shampooing

 - Apply olive oil to hair, immerse a cloth/towel in hot water and drape it around the hair for an hour.

 - After shampooing apply climate control leave in conditioner.
 I use Bblunt anti-frizz leave in cream.
 It works well for my hair.

 #07.
 Would rather wear accessories

-Summer is the perfect time for switching to pastel colors and giving solid colors a rest.
+Summer is the perfect time for switching to pastel colours and giving solid colours a rest.
 From lightweight fabrics to summery free-flowing maxis is the summer vibe.
 In addition to clothing, the accessories are must which consequently protect us from hot rays.
 The 6 essential accessories are:-

 - Espadrilles rather than flipflops.
 Because half the leg get exposed in flipflops which tan the skin.

 Consumption of more alcohol or caffeine beverages actually worsens dehydration.
 Symptoms like vomitings, less urination are showcased.